-She earned her Masters of Divinity and Ph.D. from Drew University as well as an Ed.D. in Marriage and Family Counseling from The College of New Jersey.
-She is also a licensed Marriage and Family Therapist in NJ.
+Her Masters of Divinity and Ph.D. are from Drew University.
+She completed an Ed.D. in Marriage and Family Counseling from The College of New Jersey and is also a licensed Marriage and Family Therapist in NJ.

 In order for a mindfulness course to be called MBSR (Mindfulness Based Stress Reduction, developed by Jon Kabat Zinn) it must be 8 weeks and include a day-long retreat in between weeks six and seven.
 The 8-week course is an evidence-based program that gets results.
 Research articles on mindfulness almost all base their findings on the 8-week course.